AnalogLabs/fleetfox/README.md

 ## Why Fleet Fox?
 Fleet Fox allows users to design geolocation-based incentive programs and securely send and receive information and value.

+Like writing a letter or checking a physical post box, the Blockchain Messaging Service does not display ads, track users, or otherwise divert users' attention with unrelated tasks.

 The Ethereum blockchain backend also lends Fleet Fox these built-in features: